This site uses cookies for better user experience and analytics.

 Care instructions

-• Hand washing is recommended; dishwasher use is possible, but handle with care to prevent chipping.
+Hand wash recommended; dishwasher use is possible but handle with care to prevent chipping.

-• Not suitable for oven use; avoid extreme temperature changes to preserve the ceramic's integrity.
+Not suitable for oven use; avoid extreme temperature changes to preserve the integrity of the ceramic.

 Note